Health Evidence Review Commission Opportunities for Public Input

 Includes comments related to Coverage Guidances (except formal comment periods) and Prioritized List issues

 Written comment prior to a meeting

-Unsolicited written comment (up to 1,000 words) submitted by email to email@example.com at by noon Pacific time on the Tuesday prior to a Commission or subcommittee meeting will be forwarded to the Commission or subcommittee members.
+Unsolicited written comment (up to 1,000 words) per agenda topic submitted by email to email@example.com by noon Pacific time two business days before the meeting in question (e.g. the Tuesday prior to a Thursday meeting) will be forwarded to the Commission or subcommittee members.
+Unsolicited written comment not related to any topic on the agenda will be limited to a total of 1,000 words per meeting date (in addition to any comment provided on one or more agenda items).
+Any attachments must be submitted in PDF (preferred) or Microsoft Word formats.
 Staff and subcommittee members may or may not choose to discuss the comment at the public meeting.
-Comments related to a Coverage Guidance and associated Prioritized List changes will be evaluated as described above.
+Comments related to a coverage guidance and associated Prioritized List changes will be evaluated as described above.

-Comments submitted after the deadline will be rejected, but submitters may submit them prior to a subsequent meeting.
+Comments submitted after the deadline (noon two business days prior to the meeting in question) will not be accepted, but submitters may resubmit them prior to a subsequent meeting.

 Verbal comment at a public meeting